Increasing the efficiency of randomized trial estimates via linear adjustment for a prognostic score: Introduction

 As most clinical trials compare an active treatment to a standard-of-care, often in combination with a placebo, there is a possibility to use existing control arm data\footnote{ Treatment-arm historical data is usually more difficult to come by, especially if the active treatment under consideration is experimental and has not been previously tested.
 However the approach we propose is generic enough to handle relatively arbitrary historical data.
 The improvements in efficiency will depend on how similar the historical data-generating process is to the current one. } to augment clinical trials and reduce variance.
 Such ``historical borrowing'' methods are becoming increasing attractive as the creation of large, electronic patient datasets in the past decade facilitates this process by making it easier to find a suitably matched historical population.
 Various approaches ranging from directly inserting subjects from previous studies into the current sample to using previous studies to derive prior distributions for Bayesian analyses have been proposed \cite{kopp2020, 10.1002/sim.6728, lim, baker2001}.
 Although such methods do generally increase power, they cannot strictly control the rate of type I error \cite{ghadessi, baker2001, kopp2020}.

-Here, we describe an alternative approach that exploits machine learning-based models and historical control arm data to decrease the uncertainty in effects estimated from randomized trials without compromising strict type-I error rate control in the large-sample setting.
+Here, we describe an alternative approach that exploits machine learning models and historical control arm data to decrease the uncertainty in effects estimated from randomized trials without compromising strict type-I error rate control in the large-sample setting.
 The gist of our proposal is to use the historical data to train a prognostic model that predicts a patient's outcome given their baseline covariates.
 This prognostic model is applied to all patients in the current trial in order to generate a prediction of their outcome (their ``prognostic score'' \cite{Hansen:2008cw, aikens, Wyss:2014ef}).
 The score is then adjusted for as a covariate in a (linear) regression model of the trial outcome in order to estimate the treatment effect.
 This amounts to adding a single (constructed) adjustment covariate into an adjusted analysis.
-As such, it poses no additional statistical risk over any other pre-specified adjusted analyses (which are preferable to unadjusted analyses in almost every case \cite{kahan, raab, yang-tsiatis, Lin:2013738}).
+As such, it poses no additional statistical risk\footnote{ There is some confusion and subtlety around this point. \citet{Freedman:2008738} is sometimes referenced to claim that covariate adjustment can incur bias, but in fact, the presence of treatment interaction terms resolves the issue \cite{Lin:2013738}.
+Moreover, both of these results apply only to the ``randomization inference'' setting where the covariates and potential outcomes are considered fixed (i.e. randomness arises only from treatment assignment, not sampling).
+We use the more-common population inference framework in this work, in which these criticisms do not apply \cite{rosenblum-glm}. } over any other pre-specified adjusted analyses, which are preferable to unadjusted analyses in almost every case \cite{kahan, raab, yang-tsiatis, Lin:2013738}.
 Our approach is entirely pre-specifiable, is generic enough to be integrated into many analysis plans, and is supported by regulatory guidance \cite{ema-covar-adjustment}.
-Moreover, there are no restrictions on the type of prognostic model used, enabling one to leverage machine learning-based methods that can learn nonlinear predictive models from large databases.
+Moreover, there are no practical restrictions on the type of prognostic model used, enabling one to leverage machine learning-based methods that can learn nonlinear predictive models from large databases.